High-speed rail: Maximum speed in service

 Many of these trains and their networks are technically capable of higher speeds but they are capped out of economic and commercial considerations (cost of electricity, increased maintenance, resulting ticket price, etc.)

-Levitation trains

-The Shanghai Maglev Train reaches 431 km/h during its daily service on its 30.5 km dedicated line, holding the speed record for commercial train service.

 Conventional rail

 The fastest operating conventional trains are the Chinese CR400A and CR400B running on Beijing–Shanghai HSR, after China relaunched its 350 km/h class service on select services effective 21 September 2017.
 In China, from July 2011 until September 2017, the maximum speed was officially 300 km/h, but a 10 km/h tolerance was acceptable, and trains often reached 310 km/h.
 Before that, from August 2008 to July 2011, China Railway High-speed trains held the highest commercial operating speed record with 350 km/h on some lines such as the Wuhan–Guangzhou high-speed railway.

 The speed of the service was reduced in 2011 due to high costs and safety concerns the top speeds in China were reduced to 300 km/h on 1 July 2011.
 Six years later they started to be restored to their original high speeds.

 Other fast conventional trains are the French TGV POS, German ICE 3, and Japanese E5 and E6 Series Shinkansen with a maximum commercial speed of 320 km/h, the former two on some French high-speed lines, and the latter on a part of Tohoku Shinkansen line.

 In Spain, on the Madrid–Barcelona HSL, maximum speed is 310 km/h.